marcopennekamp/lore/spec/02-multi-functions.md

 *Proof.* For any intersection type $\texttt{A & B}$, it's clear that $\texttt{A & B} < \texttt{A}$.
 Thus, we have $s \texttt{ & } t < s \leq \mathrm{in}(f')$ and thus, trivially, $s \texttt{ & } t$ also fits $f'$.

-This lemma allows us to ignore infinite sets of intersection types when building the set of subtypes to be checked.
+This lemma allows us to **ignore infinite sets of intersection types** when building the set of subtypes to be checked.

 ---

+*Theorem 2.2.* Let $\mathcal{F}$ be a multi-function and $f \in \mathcal{F}$ an abstract function.
+To check the totality constraint, it suffices to check the constraint for all *abstract-resolved direct subtypes* instead of all possible subtypes.
+Thus, we can restrict the set of checked subtypes to a computable amount.